florianakos/kringlecon-capteha/README.md

 sudo python3 -m pip install tensorflow_hub   #this one may or may not be needed in order to run
 ```

-## Training the ML Model based on sample images in `./capteha_images/` provided by Krampus:
+## Training the ML Model based on images from Krampus:

 ```
 python3 retrain.py --image_dir ./capteha_images/